 With many outback towns expanding and developing, there are often job opportunities in construction.
 These jobs can include carpentry, plumbing, and electrical work.
 The industry is regulated and you will need to get your White Card to be able to work in construction.

-Get discounts on your White Card course
+👷 Get your White Card in Australia (with discounts)

-Take advantage of our special offers to get your White Card and work in the construction industry.
+Take advantage of special offers to obtain the white card and work in the construction industry.

 If you are physically fit and you know how to use a few basic tools you can score a construction job in the Outback as well.
 Whether this might be helping with tank building, assisting to grade new roads (yes, sometimes they build their own roads) or general maintenance around the cattle station.
 Just like with farm jobs as well, there is always work.
 You never run out of projects.